-The second phase of development, the $9 billion Clair Ridge Project, is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
+The second phase of development, the $10 billion Clair Ridge Project, is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
 The project was sanctioned in 2011 and in 2016 the construction and installation of two new bridge-linked platforms was completed.
-Hook-up and commissioning is now under way with first oil expected in 2018.
+First oil was achieved in November 2018.

 Clair is operated by BP Exploration Operating Company Limited; Chevron North Sea Limited holds a 19.4 percent non-operated working interest in the field.